Program and Scholarship Details

 - Eagle STEM Scholars share a common residence hall floor; upper-class resident advisers plan social and academic programs.

-- Scholars complete an Eagle STEM professional seminar series during freshmen year.
+- Scholars complete an Eagle STEM professional seminar series during freshman year.

 - Scholars participate in Eagle STEM community service activities and social outings.